Introduction to XGBoost Algorithm in Machine Learning

 The models that form the ensemble, also known as base learners, could be either from the same learning algorithm or different learning algorithms.
 Bagging and boosting are two widely used ensemble learners.
 Though these two techniques can be used with several statistical models, the most predominant usage has been with decision trees.

-Let’s briefly discuss bagging before taking a more detailed look at the concept of boosting.
+Let’s briefly discuss bagging before taking a more detailed look at the concept of gradient boosting.

 While decision trees are one of the most easily interpretable models, they exhibit highly variable behavior.
 Consider a single training dataset that we randomly split into two parts.
 Now, let’s use each part to train a decision tree in order to obtain two models.